QuickBirdEng/XCoordinator/README.md

 ### Manually

-If you prefer not to use any of the dependency managers, you can integrate RxCoordinator into your project manually, by downloading the source code and placing the files on your project directory.
+If you prefer not to use any of the dependency managers, you can integrate XCoordinator into your project manually, by downloading the source code and placing the files on your project directory.

 ## 👤 Author
 This tiny library is created with ❤️ by [QuickBird Studios](www.quickbirdstudios.com).